DevSingh98/Tic-Tac-Toe-With-GUI/README.md

 This is a Java program that creates a tic tac toe game with a gui using javafx.

 ### Inital Version:
-  The first Version that is fully function.
+  The first Version that is fully functional.

 ### Updated Version coming soon:
   Condensing the button creation and actions into a single set repeated by a for loop and stored in an arraylist.